← Back to Headphones

 Frequently Asked Questions

-HyperX Cloud Alpha Wireless excels if you value unmatched 300-hour battery life requires charging only a few times a year.
-JBL Live 770NC is better if you prioritize excellent battery life (up to 65 hours) minimizes charging frequency.
-Pick based on your budget and daily use.
+HyperX Cloud Alpha Wireless is the better choice if you prioritize unmatched 300-hour battery life requires charging only a few times a year.
+JBL Live 770NC wins if you value excellent battery life (up to 65 hours) minimizes charging frequency.
+Both are rated highly (4.2★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure